-If you're a developer, get macOS Monterey beta 1 right now
+If you're a developer, get the macOS Monterey 12.2 beta 2 right now

 Your Mac will reboot to install macOS .
 You'll see a black screen with the Apple Logo and a progress bar.
 Grab a cup of coffee while you wait for the software to finish installing.

-How to install the macOS Monterey developer beta 1 on a partition
+How to the install the macOS Monterey 12.2 beta 2 on a partition

-To keep your Mac's data from getting corrupted by a beta operating system, you can partition your Mac's hard drive to run macOS Big Sur in tandem with your current operating system.
+To keep your Mac's data from getting corrupted by a beta operating system, you can partition your Mac's hard drive to run macOS Monterey in tandem with your current operating system.

 - Create a partition on your Mac if you haven't already done so.